Whats the difference between an Osteo, Chiro & Physio?

 • Practitioners in these fields are primary healthcare providers, meaning you don’t need a referral to see them.

-• All can provide ACC services for new or existing claims.
+• All professions can provide ACC services for new or existing injuries.

 What are the key differences?